synergistics/chemlambda-hask/README.md

 ## TODO
 ### Immediate
-- Get some decent tests!
+- Make a testing suite for each set of modules
-- After testing, work on the mol parser
+- Develop on the mol parser (Completed)

 ### Soon
 - Generalize the rewrite system by making a Rewritable class that Actors and Graphs and maybe Graphs of Actors are instances